vchivu14/cinemaApplicationFE/README.md

 # Cinema business franchise #

 # Overview:
-A FE solution for a cinema franchise based on the capabilities of the REST API mentioned above </li>
+A FE solution for a cinema franchise based on the capabilities of the REST API mentioned at the bottom </li>

 # In this project we will use:
 <ul>